Edifier R980T Review: Compact & Elegant Active Speakers

-Calibrated with a flared bass reflex port, distortion is reduced resulting in a cleaner and richer sound.
+Calibrated with a flared bass reflex port, distortion is reduced resulting in a clean and rich sound.

 Dark MDF Wood Exterior

-Made of a darker MDF wood, the low key appearance of the 980T allows it to fit in with almost any room setting while the fully wooden enclosure helps to reduce acoustic resonance
+Made of a darker MDF wood, the low key appearance of the 980T allows it to fit in with almost any room setting.
+Its fully wooden enclosure also helps reduce acoustic resonance.

 Compact In Size